 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 This professional is available for new clients.

 'YOUR SAFE SPACE' BEESTON COUNSELLING & PSYCHOTHERAPY

 Hello, Life can be tough and overwhelming at times, cant it?
-Do you need someone you can talk to who can help you gain a better understanding of your thoughts and feelings and the challenging issues in your life without fear of being judged?
+In these particularly difficult times do you need someone you can talk to who can help you gain a better understanding of your thoughts, anxieties and feelings and the challenging issues in your life without fear of being judged?

-Choosing the right counsellor for you is very important so I offer a free initial 20-minute consultation, either on the phone or in person, without obligation, so we can discuss what you are needing from counselling and how I can best support you.
+Choosing the right counsellor for you is very important so I offer a free initial 15-minute phone consultation, without obligation, so we can discuss what you are needing from counselling and how I can best support you.
 This will help us decide if we can work together in the future.
 Call, text or email me and we can arrange an appointment .

 How can counselling help ?